EFeru/hoverboard-firmware-hack-FOC/README.md

 https://github.com/p-h-a-i-l/hoverboard-firmware-hack

 ### Future work
  - conversion of the remaining filters (for the battery voltage, current, and temperature) from floating point to fixed-point.
-This will reduce further the SMT32 computational load
+This will reduce further the SMT32 computational load -> DONE

 ---
 ## Acknowledgements